roadsnail/Pi-ve/README.md

 # Pi-ve
-Raspberry Pi Zero W Controls Hive SLR/SLT - A Standalone Heating/Hot water control solution without the Britisg Gas Cloud.
+Raspberry Pi Zero W controls a Hive SLR/SLT - A Standalone Heating/Hot water control solution without the Britisg Gas Cloud.

 Control your Central Heating/Hot Water boiler on your local network using:-